A Dallas Cowboys football blog

 The one game I can’t run home and tell Mom about with Bell is the San Francisco game.

-They were physical and had a who wanted to play grimy and block.
+They were physical and had a tight end who wanted to play grimy and block.
 That team may be reeling now, but they will somehow get their acts together if we see them in a wildcard game.

 A trade wasn’t in the cards at linebacker, but we shouldn’t wait until an injury forces our hand.